joagre/bespoke/README.md

 sync
 ```

-3. Insert the SD card into your Raspberry Pi, power it up, connect to the `BespokeBBS` WiFi network, and follow the setup instructions provided.
+3. Insert the SD card into your Raspberry Pi, power it up, connect to the `AcmeHub` WiFi network, and follow the setup instructions provided.

 That's it.